Biographical/Historical note

 Physical Description:

-General Physical Description note: 3 document boxes, 1 over-sized box and 19 cassette tapes.
+(1 carton, 3 document boxes, 1 over-sized box and 19 cassette tapes)

-Abstract: This Collection is based on the Black Santa Barbara Historical Calendar project files.
-Additional materials pertinent to Santa
+Abstract: Materials produced and compiled by the Black Santa Barbara Historical Calendar project.
+Additional materials pertinent to

 The origins of this collection began as the Black Santa Barbara Historical Calendar, a collaborative research project in the